 - Robust and interactive media communication

-The photonics group is home to a variety of research projects centred around polymer and organic materials for photonics applications.
+The photonics group is home to a variety of research projects covering a broad range of photonics and terahertz applications

-Amongst others, the group hosts projects targeting the design and fabrication of novel polymer-based segmented cladding fibres, the development of nano-material self-assembly processes for display technology and the development of fibre Bragg grating-based hydrophone systems.
+Amongst others, the group hosts projects targeting the design and fabrication of novel polymer-based segmented cladding fibres, the development of liquid-crystal based transducers for sensing networks, brain/machine interface and laser applications as well as terahertz imaging and sensing applications.

-The group has active links with industry partners such as Schneider Electric, Thales Underwater Systems, Silanna, Ampcontrol, Sydney Water, Lastek, Nokia Bell Labs and with numerous academic institutions such as Cambridge University, the University of Melbourne and City University Hong-Kong, Beijing Jiatong University, University of Melbourne, Macquarie University, Sydney University, University of Adelaide, UniSA, and RMIT.
+The group has active links with industry partners such as Schneider Electric, Thales Underwater Systems, Silanna, Ampcontrol, Sydney Water, Lastek, Nokia Bell Labs and with numerous academic institutions such as Cambridge University, City University Hong-Kong, Beijing Jiatong University, University of Melbourne, Macquarie University, Sydney University, University of Adelaide, UniSA, and RMIT.

 Current areas of research include:

 - Specialty silica and polymer optical fibres